Imetomi/bugninja-cli/README.md

-# BugNinja - AI-Driven Web Testing Tool
+# BugNinja CLI - AI-Driven Web Testing Tool

-BugNinja is a powerful, automated web testing tool that uses AI to navigate websites and accomplish user-defined goals.
+BugNinja CLI is a powerful, automated web testing tool that uses AI to navigate websites and accomplish user-defined goals.
 It combines Playwright for browser automation with Azure OpenAI's GPT models to create an intelligent testing agent that can understand and interact with web interfaces just like a human would.

 ## Key Features

 ### Core Functionality
-- **Goal-Driven Testing**: Define a goal in natural language, and BugNinja will work to accomplish it
+- **Goal-Driven Testing**: Define a goal in natural language, and BugNinja CLI will work to accomplish it
 - **Automated Browser Control**: Uses Playwright to control browser sessions and interact with web elements
 - **AI-Powered Decision Making**: Leverages Azure OpenAI to analyze screenshots and make intelligent decisions
 - **Video Recording**: Captures the entire testing session for review and debugging